 This is a great beginner workout to try once you’ve been given your doctor’s clearance.
 The suggested reps are listed next to each individual exercise, but as you regain strength and fitness try each exercise for 40 seconds on, 20 seconds off and repeat the sequence 4 times over – the perfect beginner 28 Minute Workout!

-Slow alternating leg lowers (30 seconds)* If abdominal separation has occurred please omit
+- Slow alternating leg lowers (30 seconds) *Skip exercise #6 if abdominal separation has occurred

-Plank (30 seconds) *if abdominal separation has occurred perform on knees until full core strength returns
+- Plank (30 seconds) *Do this on your knees if abdominal separation has occurred

 How to lose your baby belly